 Australian Graduate Certificate, Graduate Diploma or Masters degree or equivalent in Business (or a related discipline) that includes quantitative studies.

-The Master of Finance is comprised of eleven (11) core units and one (1) elective unit as follows:
+The Master of Finance is comprised of twelve (12) core units as follows:

 - MFIN1059 Corporate Finance

 - MFIN1075 International Finance

 - MFIN1065 Fixed Income Securities and Credit Analysis

 To meet the requirements of the Master of Finance award, students must satisfactorily complete 12 core units.

 The Master of Finance has two early exit points.

 To meet academic requirements for the Graduate Certificate in Finance, students must successfully complete stage A (4 units).

 To meet academic requirements for the Graduate Diploma in Finance, students must successfully complete stages A and B (8 units).

 Students who successfully complete the Graduate Certificate in Finance will articulate to the Master of Finance with advanced standing of the following four (4) Business enabling units: